laninsky/UCE_processing_steps/README.md

 https://github.com/laninsky/running_SVDquartets

 #Submitting to Genbank
 I've made some code that will take a tab-delimited file (called 'key') with the sample names as you have specified them in your UCE fasta files (1st column), as well as the R paste function for what you would like the genbank specifiers to be (2nd column).
-If you shove it in a folder full of fasta files labelled for each uce locus, it will use the name of the uce-loci in place of 'ucelocus' in the tab-delimited file to rename and print out the fasta sequences for each individual that has data (assuming missing is coded as "_").
+If you shove it in a folder full of fasta files labelled for each uce locus, it will use the name of the uce-loci in place of 'ucelocus' in the tab-delimited file to rename and print out the fasta sequences for each individual that has data (assuming missing is coded as "-" and "N").

 ```
 >kaloula_baleata_jam3573	paste(">kaloula_baleata_jam3573","_",ucelocus," [organism=Kaloula baleata] [molecule=DNA] [mol_type=genomic DNA] [specimen_voucher=JAM3573] [note=Sampling location: Sulawesi] Kaloula baleata isolate JAM3573 ","ultra conserved element locus ",ucelocus," genomic sequence",sep="")